This page was generated from docs/devices/analog-frontend-example.ipynb.

 # - AFE parameters

-fs = 48000 # sampling frequency for the input data, in Hz
+fs = 110e3 # The sampling frequency of the input, in Hz

-add_noise = True # add simulated noise on each stage of the filtering
+add_noise = True # Enables / disables simulated noise generated by the AFE

 # - Initialize the AFE simulation, and convert it to a high-level `TimedModule`